Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 Application of time records and cost hourly rates

-After the employee fills daily tasks, projects, and hours, the timesheet system gathers all data and creates valuable reports.
+After the lawyers fills daily tasks, projects, and hours, the timesheet system gathers all data and creates valuable reports.
 There are four dimensions of the reporting:

 These reports present a list of all clients with total hours calculation for a certain period, tracking billable and non-billable hours, time utilization, and the cost of each client engagement.
 For each client, you can open a details section that shows the work structure for that client: who was involved, what tasks are done, which projects are done, and how many hours are spent per employee, task, and project.